Truth to be obeyed, not advice to be heeded

 In other words, it would have been fine for her to say something like, "I'm a white woman, but I identify deeply with the experience of African Americans."
 But that's not what she did.
 The Washington Post summed it up this way: Dolezal "had dyed her hair, darkened... [continue]

 Jurassic World: Is bigger and better ever enough?

 by Kalie Lowrie on June 15, 2015 in culture

 Spoiler alert: If you haven't seen Jurassic World yet and you plan on seeing it, you may want to wait to read this post since a few plot points may be given away.

 Just when you thought T-Rex was the scariest possible villain you could image, Jurassic World proves that scarier dinosaurs are possible.

 While I'm not a well-respected cinema critic, I do enjoy seeing the latest blockbuster film, especially in the heightened summer time, when releases are even "bigger and better."
-I went with some friends to see Jurassic World this/p>/p>/em>/strong>/strong>... [continue]
+I went with some friends to see Jurassic World this weekend (along with millions of other Americans) and I jumped and screamed at all the right times.... [continue]

 The world according to Benny

 by Ferrell Foster on June 11, 2015 in culture